This is a panel presentation featuring Angela Riggs, Ashley Hunsberger, and Lena Pejgan Wiberg.

 Angela tweets at @AngelaRiggs_ and blogs at AngelaRiggs.github.io.
 In her free time she enjoys loom weaving & embroidery, baking, and reading food memoirs (recent books include Consider the Oyster and The Cooking Gene).

 Lena Pejgan Wiberg – Engineering Manager, Mentimeter

 Lena has been in IT since 1999 when she started out as a bright-eyed developer.
-After a decade of code, she found her calling in testing and has since then worked in most testing-related roles, from being tester in a team so building and leading testing organizations.
-She believes continuous improvement is something we should all strive for by keeping up to date and always challenge ourselves, our assumptions and the way things are done.
-Since 2017 she works as a manager and finds that the skills that makes her a good tester also works wonders when making people, teams and organizations grow.
+After a decade of code, she found her calling in testing and has since then worked in most testing-related roles, from being a tester on a team to building and leading testing organizations.
+She believes continuous improvement is something we should all strive for by keeping up to date and always challenge ourselves, our assumptions, and the way things are done.
+Since 2017 she works as a manager and finds that the skills that make her a good tester also work wonders when making people, teams, and organizations grow.

 Joining from Vasterhaninge, Sweden

 LinkedIn: Lena Pejgan Wiberg

 Speaking Experience: ATD, TestBash, Romanian Testing Conf, SAST, CAST, Leetspeak, Online Test Conf